ArchiveBox/ArchiveBox/README.md

 *Read more:*

-- Why archiving the internet is important: *[On the Importance of Web Archiving](https://parameters.ssrc.org/2018/09/on-the-importance-of-web-archiving/)* blog post
+- Learn why archiving the internet is important by reading the "[On the Importance of Web Archiving](https://parameters.ssrc.org/2018/09/on-the-importance-of-web-archiving/)" blog post.
-- Discover the web archiving community: [Community](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community) wiki page
+- Discover the web archiving community on the [community](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community) wiki page.
-- Fine other archving projects on Github: [awesome-web-archiving](https://github.com/iipc/awesome-web-archiving) list
+- Find other archving projects on Github using the [awesome-web-archiving](https://github.com/iipc/awesome-web-archiving) list.
-- Or reach out to me for questions and comments: [@theSquashSH](https://twitter.com/thesquashSH)  on twitter
+- Or reach out to me for questions and comments via [@theSquashSH](https://twitter.com/thesquashSH) on Twitter.

 # Screenshots